Aishah Shahidah Simmons | Documentary Filmmaker | Lecturer | Activist Biographaphical Sketch

 Ms. Simmons has screened her work, guest lectured, and facilitated workshops and dialogues to educate about, heal from, and work towards ending all forms sexual violence; queer identity from an AfroLez®femcentric perspective; the grassroots process of making social change documentaries; and non-Christocentric spirituality to racially and ethnically diverse audiences at colleges and universities, high schools, conferences, international film festivals, rape crisis centers, battered women shelters, community centers, juvenile correctional facilities, and government sponsored events across the United States and Canada, throughout Italy, in South Africa, France, England, Croatia, Hungary, The Netherlands, Mexico, Kenya, Malaysia, and India.

-She is the author of the foreword to the Dear Sister anthology, which will be published by AK Press in 2013.
+She is the author of the foreword to the Dear Sister: Letters from Survivors of Sexual Violence anthology, which will be published by AK Press in January 2014.
 Edited by Lisa Factora-Borchers, Dear Sister is an anthology of letters and other works created for survivors of sexual violence from other survivors and allies.
 It is a collection of hope and strength through words and art.
-Simultaneously, Ms. Simmons is working on a co-edited anthology (along with feminist scholars, writers and activists Stephanie Gilmore and Darnell L. Moore), which examines the intersections and convergences within America’s contemporaneous moments of radical protest.
-Ms. Simmons is the author of numerous published essays, some of which have been translated into French and Italian, all of which are featured in anthologies and journals in the United States and internationally including Just Sex: Students Rewrite the Rules on Sex, Violence, Equality & Activism (Jodi Gold and Susan Villari, eds., Rowman & Littlefield, 2000); Violence in the Lives of Black Women: Battered, Black, and Blue (C. M. West, Ph.D., Ed.
-Haworth Press: Binghamton, NY, 2003); INCITE: The Color of Violence (various eds., South End Press, 2006); The Black Scholar (special ‘Black Women’s Activism’ edition – Jennifer Hamer, Ph.D., and Helen Neville, Ph.D., eds., Summer 2006); Shout Out: Women of Color Respond to Violence (Maria Ochoa, Ph.D., & Barbara Ige, Ph.D.
-Eds., Seal Press, 2008); Savoring The Salt: The Legacy of Toni Cade Bambara (Linda Holmes and Cheryl Wall, eds., Temple University Press, 2007); and WHO SHOULD BE FIRST?
-Feminists Speak Out on the 2008 Presidential Campaign (Johnnetta Betsch Cole and Beverly Guy-Sheftall, eds., SUNY Press, 2010); Black Feminist and Womanist Pedagogies: When the Personal is Political and Academic (Gary L. Lemons and Aaronette M. White, eds., SUNY Press, forthcoming); and Queering Sexual Violence (Jennifer Patterson, Ed. forthcoming).
+Pre order your copy today.
+Ms. Simmons is also the author of numerous published essays, some of which have been translated into French and Italian, all of which are featured in anthologies and journals in the United States and internationally including Just Sex: Students Rewrite the Rules on Sex, Violence, Equality & Activism (Jodi Gold and Susan Villari, eds., Rowman & Littlefield, 2000); Violence in the Lives of Black Women: Battered, Black, and Blue (C. M. West, Ph.D., Ed.
+Haworth Press: Binghamton, NY, 2003); INCITE: The Color of Violence (various eds., South End Press, 2006); The Black Scholar (special ‘Black Women’s Activism’ edition – Jennifer Hamer, Ph.D., and Helen Neville, Ph.D., eds., Summer 2006); Shout Out: Women of Color Respond to Violence (Maria Ochoa, Ph.D., & Barbara Ige, Ph.D. eds., Seal Press, 2008); Savoring The Salt: The Legacy of Toni Cade Bambara (Linda Holmes and Cheryl Wall, eds., Temple University Press, 2007); and WHO SHOULD BE FIRST?
+Feminists Speak Out on the 2008 Presidential Campaign (Johnnetta Betsch Cole and Beverly Guy-Sheftall, eds., SUNY Press, 2010); Queering Sexual Violence: Radical Voices from Within the Anti Sexual Violence Movement (Jennifer Patterson, ed., Magnus Press, 2014/2015); and Black Feminist and Womanist Pedagogies: When the Personal is Political and Academic (Gary L. Lemons and Aaronette M. White, eds., SUNY Press, forthcoming).

 Her cultural work and activism are featured in anthologies, periodicals, and blogs including, but not limited to Ms., ColorLines, The Root.com, Forbes, Crisis, Alternet, Racialicious, Left of Black, The Philadelphia Weekly, In These Times, Peace X Peace and The Chronicle of Higher Education.
-She has also appeared on local and national radio and television networks including National Public Radio, Black Entertainment Television, and Pacifica Radio Network.
+She has also appeared on local and national radio and television networks including National Public Radio (NPR), Black Entertainment Television(BET), and Pacifica Radio Network.

 Breaking Silences: A Supplemental Video To NO! © 2008, USA,